Contents

 -

-Letters of consent from parents or legal representatives
+Copies of passports and IDs of both parents or their legal representatives

 -